JAndrzGutierrez/JAndrzGutierrez.github.io/project-worksheet.md

 ## Project Description

 My portfolio website is going to be very simple but functional because right now I'm trying to master my foundation skills before I try to use more complex technology.
-I will try to use all the stuff that i learn the last 2 weeks.
+I will try to use all the stuff that I learned the last 2 weeks.

 ## Wireframes